tidalcycles/strudel/README.md

 ## Using Strudel In Your Project

+This project is organized into many [packages](./packages), which are also available on [npm](https://www.npmjs.com/search?q=%40strudel).

-Read more about how to use Strudel in your Project [here](https://strudel.cc/technical-manual/project-start).
+Read more about how to use these in your own project [here](https://strudel.cc/technical-manual/project-start).

 ## Contributing